 Winter Guessing Jar

-Keep the downtime wiggles at bay with this busy age group by putting out a guessing jar with paper and pencils for them while they’re waiting.
-Fill it with snowflake buttons, blue and white LEGOs, blue and white M&M’s or any other snowy day combo you can think up.
-Then invite mini guests to make their best how-many guess at some point during the party.
+Keep the wiggles at bay by putting out a guessing jar with paper and pencils.
+Fill it with snowflake buttons, blue and white LEGO, blue and white M&M’s or any other snowy day combo you can think up.
+Then invite guests to make their best how-many guess at some point during the party.
 The coolest part?
 The jar and its contents can be given away as a prize.
 It’s easy, times two!

 Got snow?
 No worries if you don’t.
 This no-snow snowman relay is perfect for an indoor bash.
 You’ll need two large felt snowmen and stylish felt accessories to match: a carrot nose, colorful buttons, coal-colored eyes, and even a warm scarf.
-Hang the snowmen on the wall and line your little guests up next to the accessories before the race begins.
+Hang the snowmen on the wall, and line your little guests up next to the accessories before the race begins.
 After it does, each player takes a turn putting one accessory onto this frosty friend.
-First snowman who’s ready to lead the parade through the town wins!
-Psst… construction paper is a great alternative to felt for this sweet game.
+The first snowman who’s ready to lead the parade through the town wins!
+Psst … construction paper is a great alternative to felt for this sweet game.

 Candy Ball Game

 Collecting goodie bag favors as a game?
 Yes, please!
-Hide all your winter bash trinkets like rings, mini blowing bubbles, wrapped candy, and more in this plastic wrap ball (Thanks, Guru to the Outdoors for this great explanation on how to make it!).
-Then, pass the ball around the circle, letting curious cuties unwind and find the hidden treasures within.
-A few choice finds for each kid and you’re half way there on the party favor front!
-Or, kick it up a notch and add in the dice-rolling element (explained here) for older kids— which is just as fun to watch as it is to play!
+Hide winter birthday trinkets like rings, mini blowing bubbles wrapped candy and more in a plastic wrap ball (Thanks, Guru to the Outdoors for this great explanation on how to make it!).
+Then, pass the ball around the circle, letting curious kids unwind and find the hidden treasures within.
+A few choice finds for each kid, and you’re halfway there on the party favor front!
+Or, kick it up a notch, and add in the dice-rolling element (explained here) for older kids—which is just as fun to watch as it is to play!

 Cool for Kindergartners

-Musical chairs meets a winter alternate with this forever-fun game.
+Musical chairs get a winter makeover with this game.
 Instead of setting up chairs, use paper snowflakes on the ground in a circle for kiddos to stand on.
-Then, crank the tuneage and have the kids walk the line.
-Whoever is left without a snowflake when the music stops takes a sideline seat, and the last sidekick left wins.
-Rock a two-fer on this game by having tiny guests decorate pre-cut paper snowflakes at a craft table to use in the game first.
+Then, crank the tunes and have the kids walk the line.
+Whoever is left without a snowflake when the music stops takes a seat; the last kid left standing wins.
+Rock a twofer on this game by first having tiny guests decorate pre-cut paper snowflakes at a craft table to use in the game.

 These adorable snow shooters from Growing a Jeweled Rose are the perfect inspiration for snowy party games.
-Arm each player with a snow shooter and mini marshmallows at the start of this go-the-distance game.
-Then have the minis take aim one by one at a long distance target.
-Closest ‘mallow wins the sharp shooter award of the day!
+Arm each player with a snow shooter and mini marshmallows, and then have them take aim one by one at a long-distance target.
+Closest ‘mallow wins the sharpshooter award of the day!

 Ice Castle Construction

 The race is on to build the highest ice castle on the block with this Bob the Builder meets Elsa cup stacking game.
-Little partiers can work in teams on this one, or individual players can go head-to-head, while those in line cheer them on.
+Little partiers can work in teams on this one, or individual players can go head-to-head.
 The goal?
 To stack a tower that outshines your opponent’s in the shortest amount of time.
 The building materials?
 Blue Solo cups, of course.
-When the timer starts, the game begins and they’re off, stacking frozen fractals, reaching to the sky.
-Let ‘em go!

 Great for Grade Schoolers

-You can find Pictionary at any old party.
-But this is your party, so it needs to be special.
-Crank up the laughter on a typical Pictionary game by having petit Picassos wear mittens (the thicker the better) while they draw their way to a win illustrating winter words like snowman, polar bear and penguins on the board.
+You can find Pictionary at any old party, but this is your party, so it needs to be special.
+Crank up the laughter on a typical Pictionary game by having guests wear mittens (the thicker the better) while they draw their way to a win illustrating winter words like a snowman, polar bear and penguins on the board.
 Want to make it more challenging?
 Have the little artists don ski goggles too!

-This adorbable game found on Coolest Holiday Parties is a flurry that plays like hockey, without the hard-hitting checking.
-Instead of a puck, petit players use a white balloon.
-And instead of sticks, they use air to propel the “puck” into the other team’s goal (no hands or feet, please!).
+This adorable game found on Coolest Holiday Parties is a flurry that plays like hockey, without the hard-hitting checking.
+Instead of a puck, players use a white balloon, and instead of sticks, they use air to propel the “puck” into the other team’s goal (no hands or feet, please!).
 Paper plate paddles sound like the perfect fit for this one.
 When the buzzer sounds, the team with the most goals wins!

 — Allison Sutcliffe